Tummy Tuck Pensacola, FL

 After 48 hours you should remove your dressings and take a shower.

-D2 weeks for light exercise.
-4 weeks for regular exercise.
-6 weeks for abdominal exercises.
+You will need to wait 2 weeks for light exercise, 4 weeks for regular exercise and at least 6 weeks for abdominal exercises.

 Wait 2 weeks because you don’t want to stress your incisions or increase your blood pressure during the early healing period.